 You won’t find that breadth of size anywhere else.

-While tigerfish are the reason to be here, the added bonus on a fishing front are yellowfish; two endemic species are to be found in these river valleys so pack a lighter rod.
-If the fishing gods are looking your way, you may be fortunate enough to find Africa’s pacu, the Ndungu and Vundu (catfish) which can be quite chunky.
+While tigerfish are the reason to be here, the added bonus on a fishing front are the other species.
+There are two endemic species of Yellowfish in these river valleys so pack a lighter rod.
+You may be fortunate enough to find Africa’s pacu, the Ndungu – a rare and lucky catch.
+There are also Vundu (catfish) which grow very big.

-Located in a 14,000 km sq concession in Nyerere National Park, the fishery is restricted to 8 rods per week and fishing for only 12 weeks in the year.
-There are six rotating beats between the two rivers – all of which ensures that the fishing here is sustainable and top tier.
+Located in a 14,000 km sq concession in Nyerere National Park, the fishery is restricted to 8 rods per week.
+It fishes for only 12 weeks in the year.
+There are six rotating beats between the two rivers, all of which ensures that the fishing here is sustainable and top tier.

-Angling and conservation go hand in hand and African Waters answered the call to protect one of the last great strongholds of biodiversity on the continent.
-They have pioneered a model where world-class catch and release fishing directly supports anti-poaching patrols, community engagement, and the preservation of this very delicate riparian ecosystem.
-Working closely with their local partners, they are ensuring that the economic value of conservation outweighs the incentives of poaching or land exploitation.
+Angling and conservation go hand in hand.
+African Waters answered the call to protect one of the last great strongholds of biodiversity on the continent.
+They have pioneered a model where world-class catch and release fishing has a direct local impact.
+This in the form of anti-poaching patrols, community engagement, and the preservation of this very delicate riparian ecosystem.
+The anti-poaching teams, protecting the rivers in the off season are part of the camp operations during the fishing season.
+Their livelihoods are directly linked to the health of the fishery, creating real ownership and long term commitment.

-Birding in these river valleys is exceptional with many rare and endemic species to be found including Pel’s Fishing Owls, Kilombero Weaver and the Pale Billed Hornbill.
-Happily, the prime fishing season of September to November coincides with Tanzania’s peak game viewing months which makes it and ideal window to go on safari.
-Whether the less visited souhern parks of Ruaha and Selous or further north to see the amazing spectacle of the migration in Serengeti and the Ngorongoro Crater, this is an ideal time to be in Tanzania.
+Birding in these river valleys is exceptional with many rare and endemic species to be found.
+These include Pel’s Fishing Owls, Kilombero Weaver and the Pale Billed Hornbill.
+Happily, the prime fishing season of September to November coincides with Tanzania’s peak game viewing months.
+That makes it an ideal window to go on safari.
+From the less visited parks of Ruaha and Nyerere (Selous) or to see the amazing spectacle of the migration in Serengeti and the Ngorongoro Crater, this is an ideal time to be in Tanzania.
 For a fully relaxing end to your stay, enjoy the white sands and wonderful properties on Zanzibar.
 We will be delighted to help you plan your safari through our safari company, Ganders Travel.

 If you would like more information please contact Charlotte Chilcott or call us on ++44 1980 847389.
 Alternatively click HERE if you would like us to contact you.